The Grapes of Wrath & the American Dream

 Paul Ferguson, writer for Jazz Player, Case Western Reserve Univ.
 Jazz Division Head, and former trombonist for the new Glenn Miller and Tommy Dorsey Orchestras.

-Lessons in Life – Steinbeck’s History and the Backstory of The Grapes of Wrath he lesson “The Man Behind the Wrath” teaches students how Steinbeck evolved from awkward adolescent to Nobel Prize-winning activist author and examines the backstory and evolution of The Grapes of Wrath.
+The Grapes of Wrath Lessons Part I – Steinbeck Bio & the Backstory of The Grapes of Wrath he lesson “The Man Behind the Wrath” teaches students how Steinbeck evolved from awkward adolescent to Nobel Prize-winning activist author and examines the backstory and evolution of The Grapes of Wrath.

 “Steinbeck observed the horrendous living conditions of the migrants…during the floods of 1937-38….He went to the flooded area to report on the tragedy, hoping his news articles would pressure local authorities to help.
 In a letter to his wife Carol, he said, ‘I want to put a tag of shame on the greedy [blankety-blanks] who are responsible for this, but I can best do it through newspapers.'”